oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

     Where, `192.0.2.117` is the external IP address of the Istio ingress gateway.
 Replace this with a value specific to your environment.

-5. Check the balance in Department 1, account 1 to verify that the account balance is correct and no amount was withdrawn.
+5. Check the balance in Department 1, account 1 to verify that the account balance is correct, and no amount was withdrawn.

    **Example command**